 At the closing meeting, the Lead Assessor will summarize the results of your assessment.
 The Lead Assessor will explain, in detail, any nonconformities or deficiencies that were found, and will provide you with an assessment report.
 In this report, the findings of your assessment will be reiterated in detail.
-If any nonconformities or deficiencies are identified, the assessment team will allow you a reasonable period of time, given the nature of the nonconformance, to take corrective action.
+If any nonconformities or deficiencies are identified, the assessment team will allow you 60 days, to take corrective action.
 The Lead Assessor will also provide a recommendation as to your laboratory's eligibility for accreditation.